-For further details on qsub, please read the official man pages available by typing the following on any HPCC login node:
+For further details on qsub, please read the official man pages available by typing the following on any HPC login node:

 Getting Additional Help

-For answers to other frequently asked questions regarding HPCC accounts, such as “What is my disk quota?”, “How do I reset my password?”, and “How can I find out what software is available on HPCC?”, see the Frequently Asked Questions page.
+For answers to other frequently asked questions regarding HPC accounts, such as “What is my disk quota?”, “How do I reset my password?”, and “How can I find out what software is available on HPC?”, see the Frequently Asked Questions page.
 For any additional questions, please send an email to firstname.lastname@example.org.